SmokiesScribe/buddyclients-free/readme.txt

 - [Source Code on GitHub](https://github.com/SmokiesScribe/buddyclients-free)
 - [Terms of Service](https://buddyclients.com/buddyclients-free-terms/)

+== External Services ==

+The BuddyClients Free plugin connects to external services to protect forms from spam.
+These services are optional and disabled by default.

+### Google reCAPTCHA Integration (Optional)

+If enabled, Google reCAPTCHA is used to protect forms within the plugin from spam and abuse.
+When reCAPTCHA is active:

+- The user’s IP address and browser information are transmitted to Google for validation.
+- Google may set cookies or track user interactions as outlined in their [Privacy Policy](https://policies.google.com/privacy) and [Terms of Service](https://policies.google.com/terms).
+- reCAPTCHA is used only for form security and does not collect additional user data beyond what is required for spam prevention.
+- Users can enable or disable the reCAPTCHA integration through the plugin settings.
+When disabled, no data is transmitted to Google.
+- The reCAPTCHA integration is disabled by default.

+For more details, please review our [Privacy Policy](https://buddyclients.com/privacy).

 == Requirements ==

 To run BuddyClients, we recommend your host supports: